 Desktop shortcuts offer easy to way access files, programs, and folders.
 In Windows 7 and earlier versions of Windows, we could create a shortcut to a program on the desktop by right-clicking on the program in the Start menu, clicking Send to option, and then clicking Desktop (create shortcut).

 In Windows 10, you don’t get the Send to option when you right-click on a program on the Start menu.
-Because of this change, many users who upgraded from Windows 7 to Windows 10 are finding it difficult to create program shortcuts on desktop.
+Because of this change, many users who upgraded from Windows 7 to Windows 10 are finding it challenging to create program shortcuts on desktop.

 In this guide, we will see all the ways out there to create desktop shortcuts for programs in Windows 10.

 Create a program shortcut on the desktop by dragging and dropping

 Like Windows 7, Windows 10 also supports dragging and dropping program shortcuts from the Start menu to desktop to create desktop shortcuts.
 The same method can also be used to create app shortcuts on the desktop.

 Step 1: Minimize running programs, and make sure that you can see the desktop.

 Step 2: Either press the Windows logo key on the keyboard or click the Start button on the taskbar to see the Start menu.

 Step 3: In the Start menu, look for the program that you would like to see on the desktop as a shortcut, click on the program entry, and then drag-and-drop it to the desktop to create a shortcut of the program on the desktop.